Gatlinburg, Tennessee, USA travel guide

 Why Visit

-This iconic restaurant offers a cozy atmosphere and a fantastic salad bar that kids and adults will love.
-The steaks are cooked to perfection, making it a memorable first dinner in the Smokies.
+This restaurant offers a classic Gatlinburg experience with a cozy atmosphere and a fantastic salad bar that even picky eaters will love.
+It's a great spot for a memorable first family dinner.

 Insider Tip

-Ask for a table by the window overlooking the creek for a more scenic dining experience.
-Their salad bar is legendary, so pace yourself!
+Ask for a table by the window overlooking the creek for a charming view.
+Their grilled steaks are legendary, but don't skip the fresh salad bar.

 Why Visit